timtbdev/Next.js-Blog-App/README.md

 That's it!
 You should now be able to access the app at http://localhost:3000

 Admin dashboard will also be available on http://localhost:300/editor/posts

+## Contributing

+- [Start a discussion](https://timtb.dev/contact) with a question, piece of feedback, or idea you want to share with me.
+- [Open an issue](https://github.com/timtbdev/Next.js-Blog-App/issues) if you believe you've encountered a bug with the starter kit.

 ## 🙇 Author